These are the 5 best Amazon deals right now

 If you've been watching TV in bed on your laptop, or worse, your phone, it might be time to make a change.
 This portable projector is just the ticket.
 It's a little bit bigger than a soda can, has a 4-hour play time, and can display Netflix, YouTube and other streaming services on any surface.

 It's not 4K, or even 1080p, but it also doesn't cost nearly as much as a regular TV, especially when it's $90 less than usual (for the red model only).
-And when you can watch TV on your ceiling, or the wall, or even a sheet strung up in your backyard, you won't notice that the picture's not razor sharp.
-Plus, you can get a free case with the code "CCNEBULA."
-Just add it to your cart too.
+And when you can watch TV on your ceiling or the wall or even a sheet strung up in your backyard, you won't notice that the picture's not razor sharp.
+Plus, you can get a free case (usually $39.99) with the code "CCNEBULA."
+Just add it to your cart before you checkout.

 Eufy has a new robot vacuum, and this is the sleekest one yet.
 It's under 3 inches tall, but has even more powerful suction than earlier models.
 We've tested a lot of Eufy robot vacuums, and they always perform well in our robovac obstacle course (yes it's a real thing), so while we're still in process of testing the 11S, we're confident it's a solid piece of machinery.
 Right now, you can save 15% on this vacuum, which is priced at $220 usually.